mohr-cai/lynkc/README.md

 - Docker Compose consumes the same `.env` file so container ports stay in sync with the binaries.

 To run locally without Docker, you can place service-specific overrides in `backend/.env` and `frontend/.env.local`.

+For production you can build the React app on your deployment target with `npm run build` and serve the generated `frontend/dist/` directory using your platform Nginx (no frontend container is provided).